Družec: History

 The first written mention of Družec is from 1320.

+Demographics

 Transport

 The D6 motorway from Prague to Karlovy Vary runs through the northern part of the municipality.

 Sights

-The pilgrimage Church of the Assumption of the Virgin Mary was first mentioned in 1352.
+The main landmark of Družec is the Church of the Assumption of the Virgin Mary.
+It is a pilgrimage church, first mentioned in 1352.
 The originally Gothic church was rebuilt in the Baroque style in 1688–1689.

 Next to the church there is a sandstone Marian column from 1674 and a man-sized menhir called Zkamenělec ("Man-turned-into-stone"), surrounded with legends of a punished perjurer.